LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > infeasible to implement in practice, but it would place an upper bound
 > on the utility of blame.

-Our experiment does have a baseline.
-The random mode of the rational programmer serves as the "control" of our experiment.
-Furthermore the exception modes each serve as further "controls" to distinguish the effect of checks from that of blame within each semantics.
+Our experiment has several baselines.
+The random mode of the rational programmer described in section 5.5 serves as the "control" of the whole experiment.
+In addition, the exception modes described in sections 5.1 and 5.2 each serve as further "controls" to distinguish the effect of checks from that of blame within each semantics.
 Please also see our discussion of modes in the second theme at the beginning of our reply.

 > Similarly, I wondered why the modes of the transient programmer only